JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

       alert("Your luck paid off!
 You gained 1 HP!
 Your new health is " + newhealth) };

-    // Define function to subtract 1 HP (used in ML incorporation) async function subtractHP() {
+    // define function to subtract 1 HP (used in ML incorporation) async function subtractHP() {
       var dataHealth = 0;
       // const url = "http://{{site.baseurl}}/api/currentchar/"; // revert back to 127.0.0.1:8086 for local